tosc/vim/README.md

 ### Code-Completion
 #### C
 * clang_complete might have been updated.
 Try running make install on it.
+* Make sure clang is installed and if on windows make sure clang is in path.

 #### CS
 * You may have to build the server component.